 If you are unsure about whether a particular act, the treatment of workers more generally, or their working conditions within any tier of our supply chains constitutes any of the various forms of modern slavery, raise it with your line manager.
+Collins welcome any scrutiny of our procedures at project and office level to ensure our compliance.

-We aim to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.
-We are committed to ensuring no one suffers any detrimental treatment as a result of reporting in good faith their suspicion that modern slavery of whatever form is or may be taking place in any part of our own business or in any of our supply chains.
+We aim to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be unfounded.
+We are committed to ensuring no one suffers any detrimental treatment as a result of reporting, in good faith their suspicion that modern slavery of whatever form is or may be taking place in any part of our own business or in any of our supply chains.
 Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
 If you believe that you have suffered any such treatment, you should inform the quality assurance manager immediately.
 If the matter is not remedied, and you are an employee, you should raise it formally using our Grievance Procedure.